gog909/Ordered-Items/README.md

 ___

 ## What is Ordered Items
-Ordered Items is a completely clientside quality of life mod.
-It organizes the items in the item bar by their in game ID and their Tier.
-This removes the cluttered and unintuitive system implemented by the game, where the items are placed in the order that they are aqcuired.
-The Tier ordering can be modified in the configuration file.
-In addition, the mod does not affect anyone without it installed and does not require you to be host or any other players to have the mod installed for it to work.
+Ordered Items is a clientside quality of life mod that organises the order in which items are displayed according to the item's tier and ID/name.
+This replaces the cluttered and unintuitive system in which items are displayed in the order that they are acquired.
+The configuration file allows modification of the tier ordering and provides an option to use alphabetic ordering instead of item ID ordering.
+Since Ordered Items is clientside, you do not have to be the host in multiplayer matches, nor do any other users need to have it installed.

 ![gameplay](https://raw.githubusercontent.com/gog909/Ordered-Items/master/images/gameplay.PNG)